wharfkit/website/src/lib/docs/AccountKit/UnlinkAuthMethod.md

 ## Return Value

-The `unlinkAuth` method returns an [Action](/docs/antelope/action) instance detailing the removal of a permission level dependency.
+The `unlinkAuth` method returns an [Action](/docs/antelope/action) instance detailing the removal of the permission link.
 The action can then be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.